harshubhasky/Chip_Design/README.md

 # Chip_Design
 ## Introduction to Chip
 In this project, let's go over all the fundamentals: from designing a chip to (fill it in later) We have all seen an aurdino board somewhere or somehow.
-In this project we will be talking about the industry that lies within its chip.
+In this project we will be talking about the industry that lies within its chip. <br>
 <img style="display:block;text-align:center;" src="https://github.com/user-attachments/assets/82672ee3-3fd6-4f87-a3df-453ea3a69706" width="400" height="300" />

 In general when we want to create our own board, the below image is the typical board template.